MauriceX24/DBM/Stats/README.md

 ## [p]setstats <CategoryID> to setup your stats

-- The file *reset.txt* (Command) is important to delete all Channels if you want to create new setup
+- The file **Autoreset.txt** (Command) is important to delete all Channels if you want to create new setup